diegovalle/Homicide-MX-Drug-War/county-month/readme.md

 Data
 -----
-Because the INEGI has a limit of ~100,000 cells in the files you can download they were divided into 3 files county-month.csv.bz2: Michoacan, Guerrero, Sonora, Baja California (not Norte), Sinaloa, Durango county-month-gue-oax.csv.bz2: Oaxaca and Guerrero county-month.csv-tam-nl.bz2: Tamaulipas and Nuevo Leon
+Because the INEGI has a limit of ~100,000 cells in the files you can download, the data was divided into 3 files county-month.csv.bz2: Michoacan, Guerrero, Sonora, Baja California (not Norte), Sinaloa, Durango county-month-gue-oax.csv.bz2: Oaxaca and Guerrero county-month.csv-tam-nl.bz2: Tamaulipas and Nuevo Leon